100% Free Forever / No Signup

 A bye means a player advances to the next round without playing.
 Byes are necessary when the number of players isn't a perfect power of 2 (4, 8, 16, 32, 64).
 The bracket expands to the next power of 2, and the empty slots become byes.

 For example, with 10 players, the bracket size is 16.
 That means 6 byes.
 The top 6 seeds (seeds 1–6) each get a first-round bye and advance directly to round 2.
 Seeds 7–10 must play in round 1.
-This rewards higher-seeded players and ensures the bracket is balanced — every round 2 match has one player who played in round 1 and one who had a bye.
+This rewards higher-seeded players and ensures the bracket is balanced, so every round 2 match has one player who played in round 1 and one who had a bye.

 The fairness of bye distribution matters.
 Byes always go to the top seeds first, not randomly.
 This is both a reward for higher ranking and a structural necessity: placing byes randomly would create situations where some parts of the bracket have more rounds than others, leading to scheduling headaches and uneven rest advantages.